iu8lmc/balteus/README.md

 These commands will help you run your PHP script with optimizations either in the foreground or in the background using tmux.

+## 🦾 New recent enhancements

+* Enhanced weak signal detection
+* Detection of invalid or improperly formatted licenses
+* The use of **JTDX** is recommended

 ## 📜 Description

 ULTRON is a sophisticated software tool designed for **remotely or locally controlling programs like JTDX, MSHV, and WSJT-X**.
 It offers seamless operation on both **Windows and Linux platforms**, supporting both 32-bit and 64-bit versions.
 The software relies on the **latest version of PHP** for optimal performance.